Rain and water needed for crops and moisture. But we don’t need rain for floods and rising water levels.

 Today we’re going to see the overall transition from Genesis 1 to Genesis 2.
 Why the difference in style, characters, and details.

-The overall Creation framework was laid out in Genesis 1-2.3.
-In seven days God restored Earth and created the male and female.
+Genesis 1-2:3 lays out the overall Creation framework.
+In seven days, God restored Earth and created the male and female.
 Genesis 2 zooms in for a much closer look.
 The author inverses verse 4, heavens and earth leading into verses 5-6, which brings us down to Earth.

 4 These are the generations of the heavens and of the earth when they were created, in the day that the LORD God made the earth and the heavens,